Accessories and Gear for the Acoustic Guitar

 Do you need all the stuff in this article?
 Well, need is probably a strong word, but you will certainly benefit from each item mentioned here.
 They are each important, and they each have their place.

 As long as you understand why you are using each of the tools in this article they will help you be a better player, and help your guitar stay healthy too.
 Most of the items are inexpensive, and it’s worth building a little collection of accessories to keep in your guitar case or practice space.

-Of course, playing and practicing is more important than any piece of gear you can find.
+Of course, playing and practicing are more important than any piece of gear you can find.
 When it comes down to it, it is you that will make your guitar playing stand out.
-But it doesn’t hurt to have a little help along the way, and to be prepared for any situation that might come along.
+But it doesn’t hurt to have a little help along the way and to be prepared for any situation that might come along.

-Have fun in your playing, and building up your list of accessories for you acoustic guitar.
+Have fun in your playing, and building up your list of accessories for your acoustic guitar.